YungRaj/StreakNotify-jailed/README.md

 ```

 # For Power Users only
-Note: You might notice that you will have two instances of CydiaSubstrate within Snapchat.app, one in Snapchat.app/Frameworks and Snapchat.app/libloader. <br/ >
+Note: You might notice that you will have two instances of CydiaSubstrate within Snapchat.app, one in Snapchat.app/Frameworks and Snapchat.app/libloader. <br /> <br />
-You can change the executable path using iHex within genghisChron.dylib's LC_LOAD_DYLIB load command pointing to CydiaSubstrate.framework, change it to @executable_path/Frameworks/CydiaSubstrate.framework/CydiaSubstrate, and then remove the CydiaSubstrate.framework in libloader to avoid having both installed in different directories. <br />
+You can change the executable path using iHex within genghisChron.dylib's LC_LOAD_DYLIB load command pointing to CydiaSubstrate.framework, change it to @executable_path/Frameworks/CydiaSubstrate.framework/CydiaSubstrate, and then remove the CydiaSubstrate.framework in libloader to avoid having both installed in different directories. <br /> <br />
-I do not explain this in the original directions because it probably won't be something that regular users know how to do.
+I do not explain this in the original directions because it probably won't be something that regular users know how to do. <br />

 # Note: